sassoftware/viya4-monitoring-kubernetes/README.md

 ## Prerequisites

-- You must have cluster-admin access to the Kubernetes cluster.
-Options for namespace-only deployments are being investigated for future releases.
+- A Kubernetes cluster that meets the prerequisites for SAS Viya
+- Helm (3.x recommended)
+- kubectl with cluster-admin access

 ### Helm